 Product Source: Wonder Shells, Unique AAP Version not sold elsewhere

-- The addition of a UV Sterilizer to the main display tank while the fish are in quarantined is strongly urged to aid in stopping the water borne spread of the virus and improve Redox Balance.
+- The addition of a Level 1 or 2 capable UV Sterilizer to the main display tank while the fish are in quarantined is strongly urged to aid in stopping the water borne spread of the virus and improve Redox Balance.

-Also once added, maintenance of the UV Sterilizer is a must by changing the UV Bulb once every six months!
+Also once added, maintenance of the UV Sterilizer is a must by changing the UV Bulb once every six months with a low pressure level 1 capable UVC bulb (which if you are shopping a discounter like eBay or Amazon, likely you will get a 1/4 output medium pressure UV lamp)!

 *True Level 1 Aquarium or Pond UV Sterilizers